 Parmesan Cheese, grated, optional, to serve

 Heat the oil in a large saucepan.
 Add the garlic and stir over a low heat for 30 seconds.

 Increase the heat to medium-high, and immediately add the mince, brown well, breaking the mince up as it cooks.

 Once the mince has browned, add the tomatoes and all their liquid, wine, capers, basil, vegeta, salt and pepper.
 If the mince is not covered in the liquid, you can add 1/2-1 cup water, if needed.
-Bring to the boil, reduce the heat, and simmer for 1 hour, uncovered, stirring occasionally, or until the sauce has reduced by half, or is thick to your liking, you can cook it for a further 30 minutes, if needed.
+Bring to the boil, reduce the heat, and simmer for 1 hour, uncovered, stirring occasionally, or until the sauce has reduced by half, or is thickened, to your liking, you can cook it for a further 30 minutes, if needed.

 While the sauce is cooking, bring a large saucepan of water to the boil.
 Add a teaspoon of salt to the water.
 Add the spaghetti, bring back to the boil, and cook until just tender.
 Follow packet directions, but start checking if the spaghetti is cooked a minute before the packet cooking time.
 Drain well and return to the saucepan.

 Add the parsley to the pasta sauce and stir to mix.

 Add 2-3 ladles of the pasta sauce onto the spaghetti, mix it in well so that the spaghetti gets a light coating of the sauce.